 Ian Schmidt and Victor Orlow were the first brave newcomers, with Southern Coast Distillers and now Iniquity single malt whisky.
 Gareth and Angela Andrews then turned Steam Exchange Brewery into Fleurieu Distillery, and the single malts they’ve created in Goolwa are some of the best you’ll try anywhere.
 After them, McLaren Vale/Rochfort Distillery joined the gang with their complex whiskies and even more complicated antics (I do hope we see more whisky on that front in future).

-The inimitable Sacha La Forgia’s been dabbling in whisky up in the hills, basically throwing out the rule book to create his own Australian ‘whisky’ using native seeds and cereals (more on that soon).
+The inimitable Sacha La Forgia’s been dabbling in whisky up in the hills, basically throwing out the rule book to create his own Australian ‘whisky’ using native seeds and cereals.
 Then there’s Renmark north of Adelaide, where the 23rd Street Distillery have offered up their own South Aussie whisky, a fresh and vibrant single malt matured in, shock horror, ex-Bourbon casks.
 And up the road, St Agnes, Australian’s finest brandy producer, are quietly letting their malt whisky slumber until it’s absolutely perfect (and that’s a team that knows a thing or two about perfection).